petergcutler/wdinstagram/README.md

 * photo_url
 * date_taken

-Your app should have the following controller actions:
+Your app should have the following RESTful actions:

 * index (displays all entries)
 * show (displays a specific entry)